falcosecurity/falco-website/content/en/blog/detect-threats-falco-ovh-mks-audit-logs-plugin/index.md

 With this plugin, you can seamlessly integrate MKS Audit Logs into Falco's event processing pipeline, enabling it to identify anomalies, suspicious activities, and policy violations within your MKS-based workloads.

-Concretely, when an user will execute some **kubectl** commands in an OVHcloud MKS cluster, Audit Logs will be generated.
-Falco is listening from them and depending on the configured rules to follow, it will generate some alerts.
+Concretely, when a user executes some **kubectl** commands in an OVHcloud MKS cluster, Audit Logs will be generated.
+Falco is listening to them, and depending on the configured rules to follow, it will generate some alerts.

 ![Falco Kubernetes API Server Audit Logs](images/falco-apiserver.png)